carpentries/docs.carpentries.org/source/handbooks/instructors.md

 **On the day of:**

--   Refer to our [Wiki page with common problems](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions)
+-   Refer to our [Wiki page for solutions to common problems](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions)
 -   If someone has come in early and the software still cannot be installed by the time the workshop starts, try one of the "emergency exits" below or keep working with them one-on-one until they are able to start.
--   If someone comes in late or is having such trouble with installation that they cannot start, have them watch (and maybe work with a neighbour) until the first coffee break, when you can keep working on installation issues.
+-   If someone comes in late or is having such trouble with an installation that they cannot start, have them watch (and maybe work with a neighbour) until the first break, when you can work on installation issues together.

 **"Emergency Exits"**

-If there is absolutely no way that you will be able to install the software locally on someone's computer, consider using the [following solutions](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#supporting-learners-with-carpentries-scaffolds):
+If there is no way that you will be able to install the software locally on someone's computer, consider using the [following solutions](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#supporting-learners-with-carpentries-scaffolds):

-Read our blog post, [Scaffolding Installation for Online Workshops](https://carpentries.org/blog/2020/04/scaffolds/)
+Find solutions on our blog post, [Scaffolding Installation for Online Workshops](https://carpentries.org/blog/2020/04/scaffolds/)

 -   Pre-configured "scaffolds" for [RStudio